gchq/gaffer-doc/docs/dev/components/graph.md

       .storeProperties(storeProperties)
       .build();
 ```

+Instead of a store properties, a store can be passed in directly.
+This is the easiest way to configure schema-less stores (Proxy and Federated Stores) using Java.
+See the [Java section of the Proxy Store reference page for an example](../../reference/stores-guide/proxy.md#using-a-proxystore-from-java).
+Using a Proxy Store will allow for connecting to an existing remote graph through Java, without needing to use the REST API or JSON directly.

 ## Store Properties
 The store properties tells the graph the type of store to connect to along with any required connection details.
 See the [Stores](../../reference/stores-guide/stores.md) reference page for more information on the different Stores for Gaffer.